thegrumpys/odop/client/docs/Help/errors.md

 # Errors &nbsp;

-This topic provides details for each of the error messages that result from conditions that block the Action : Search, Seek, Trade and Catalog functions.
+This topic provides details for each of the error messages that result from conditions that may block the Action : Search, Seek, Trade and Catalog functions.

 ### On this page:
  - [Search errors](errors.html#searchErr)